50 comments

 Perhaps if the park was better maintained &/or had some new upgrades, I wouldn’t be as irked as I was with all these hidden costs.
 So maybe with free grounds admission, the water park at Ontario Place would be a better deal?

-50 Responses to “Wild Water Kingdom: No Tube, No Fun!”
+50 responses to “Wild Water Kingdom: No Tube, No Fun!”

-1. Allii
+1. Allii says:

 Wow, I am so sorry that happened to you.